-We want our students to know what the start of term will look like next year, including how courses will be taught.
-From September the vast majority of our teaching will be carried out face-to-face and on campus.
+We want our students to know what learning and teaching will look like this year, including how courses will be taught.
+For the 2020-21 academic year the vast majority of our teaching will be carried out face-to-face and on campus.
 As the safety and security of all in our University community is our absolute priority, we have spent a long time planning measures which will allow us to safely deliver face-to-face teaching.
 This is our pledge to all students.

-- The majority of your scheduled course teaching throughout the 2020/2021 academic year would take place face-to-face on campus.* For most courses, this will begin on 21 September 2020.
-Exact dates for your course would be sent to you if you enrolled as a BCU student.
+- The majority of your scheduled course teaching throughout the 2020/2021 academic year would take place face-to-face on campus.* Exact dates for your course would be sent to you if you enrolled as a BCU student.

 - We will offer a flexible arrival across the first four weeks of term for those who need it, with international students allowed to start at any point until the 8th week of term to allow for any quarantine period imposed by the British Government.
 Should you need to take advantage of this flexible arrival, we will make sure you do not fall behind in your learning by providing you with online teaching which you will need to access at home.